 Operation Deep Dive

 The goal of Operation Deep Dive is to identify the community risk factors that lead to suicide and non-natural deaths among veterans.
 This will help guide an upstream approach to enhancing programs that will improve veterans’ quality of life and reduce deaths from non-natural causes and suicide among veterans.

 Operation Deep Dive is the first research study of its kind to look at the following:

 - The impact of community environments on former service members.

 - The impact of less-than-honorable discharges on veteran suicides.

 - The differences in suicide rates between those who did and did not receive support services from the U.S. Department of Veterans Affairs.

 Who Can Participate

 Operation Deep Dive is seeking to interview people who knew a deceased veteran well.
-This could be a friend, parent, spouse, coworker, boss, cousin, adult child, etc. Participants must be 18 years of age or older and must live in the Upstate of South Carolina, which includes Greenville, Spartanburg, Anderson, Pickens, and Oconee County.
+This could be a friend, parent, spouse, coworker, boss, cousin, adult child, etc. Participants must be 18 years of age or older and must live in South Carolina.

 Non-natural causes include the following: